 First I want to commend Voltage for giving us an MC that has a skill other than cooking and eating!
-The MC in this game is the daughter of a local physician, but that’s not all, she’s even trained to practice medicine as well!
-At the start of the story, her father has since passed on, and instead of becoming destitute or trying to marry a man for protection, she takes over her father’s practice and continues treating patients in his stead.
-I can’t tell you how happy this makes me to have an MC that can take care of herself on her own, it really does my heart good!
+The MC in this game is the daughter of a local physician.
+So she’s even trained to practice medicine!
+At the start of the story, her father has since passed on.
+Instead of becoming destitute or trying to marry a man for protection.
+She takes over her father’s practice and continues treating patients in his stead.
+I can’t tell you how happy this makes me to have an MC that can take care of herself!

-So, if you’re looking for flowers and rainbows, Hijikata is not for you, in fact he’s a cold-hearted bastard for the majority of the route.
-Hell, he’s barely even in the damn route for the first half of the game, I found that I spent more time with Kondo and Soji than I did with Hijikata.
+So, if you’re looking for flowers and rainbows, Hijikata is not for you.
+In fact he’s a cold-hearted bastard for the majority of the route.
+Hell, he’s barely even in the damn route for the first half of the game.
+I found that I spent more time with Kondo and Soji than I did with Hijikata.
 I was starting to have flashbacks to Shin’s route from Amnesia: Memories but, I stuck with it.
-The progression of the route was a little frustrating, Hijikata is not a man that expresses love in over the top gestures, he is very subtle, at time his version of loving someone seems an awful lot like plain old respect.
-I just didn’t feel the love between Hijikata and the MC.
-Maybe if Voltage had done something similar to what they did in Her Love in the Force and created two separate main stories, one for getting to know Hijikata and the other for romancing Hijikata, then maybe the romance would have gone over better for me.
-I just needed more time…

-In the end, this was a very solid route, a great start to Era of Samurai: Code of Love.
-While it isn’t my favorite Voltage route ever, it still did an excellent job of introducing us to the world of the Shinsengumi while taking some interesting liberties with the story.
-But I have some reservations in recommending it… without the forced romance this would have been a perfect route, but with it…with it Hijikata’s route is just kind of meh…
+Hijikata’s route is a great start to Era of Samurai Code of Love.
+While it isn’t my favorite Voltage route ever.
+It still did an excellent job of introducing us to the world of the Shinsengumi while taking some interesting liberties with the story.
+But I have some reservations in recommending it.
+Without the forced romance this would have been a perfect route.
+But with it Hijikata’s route is just kind of meh.